johannesjo/generator-angular-auto-admin-loopback/README.md

 9. Navigate to http://localhost:3000/index.html#/login log yourself in with one of your loopback users and enjoy.

-10. (optional) add proxy to use access api from gulp serve for development.
+10. (optional) add proxy to access api from gulp serve for development.

         ```
         # cd to frontend